(08) 8271 6233

 Jack has served the Australian Dental Association (South Australia) in various capacities

-Jack served on each of the various committees.
-During this busy year represented South Australia at the Federal level.
+Jack served on each of the various committees and as president he represented South Australia at the Federal level.
 This role involved considerable meetings with different government agencies, ministers and university officials in addition to the usual media interviews.

 I run Triathlons!